-- Aboriginal objects; (a)
+- (a) Aboriginal objects;

-- Historic (non-Aboriginal) heritage items; or (b)
+- (b) Historic (non-Aboriginal) heritage items; or

-- Human skeletal remains. (c)
+- (c) Human skeletal remains.

 The relevant legislation that applies to each of these categories is described below.

 2.1.
 Aboriginal objects

 The NPW Act provides the basis for the care, protection and management of Aboriginal objects and places in NSW.